Crossbow-js/crossbow.github.io/_src/docs/run-your-first-task.md

 cb '@sh rm -rf ./dist' '@npm webpack'
 ```

-Here we've defined 2 tasks (by wrapping in quotes) to be executed sequentially.
+Here we've defined 2 tasks to be executed sequentially.
+The second with *not* run
-Crossbow also supports running tasks in parallel and other advanced features
-that you can read about when you're comfortable with the basics.
+unless the first completes without error.
+This is an important feature of Crossbow as
+you can guarantee that certain tasks will be skipped if any that come before it fail.

 ---

+It important to know you can run tasks directly on the CLI like this as it can come in handy,
-Now you're ready to [Define tasks in files](/docs/define-tasks-in-files)
+but in reality you're going to want to [Define tasks in files](/docs/define-tasks-in-files)